Note

 from ogstools import examples

-mesh_series = examples.load_meshseries_CT_2D_XDMF(time_unit="a")
+mesh_series = examples.load_meshseries_CT_2D_XDMF().scale(time="a")

 si = ot.variables.saturation